SAP-samples/teched2023-AD266/exercises/ex3/README.md

 Let us outline the scenario we want to build.

+// TODO maybe move this to exercise 0 or 1 and combine with starting exercise of IN260

 We want a user to be able to sign up for an event and when they do, the following things should happen:
 1. The user should get registered for the event.
 2. A learning goal should be automatically created for them in SuccessFactors.